fazekaszs/loco_hd/PY_SCRIPTS.md

  __VALUE__ : the corresponding score </br>
  <br> This script was tested in the __OpenStructure docker container__, but
  can be run (in theory) using the non-dockerized version.
- Only the `PREDICTOR_KEY` constant should be set.
-4. `casp14_extend_with_locohd.py` extends the pickled dictionary saved from the previous step with LoCoHD score data.
-Set the constants `PREDICTOR_KEY` and `WORKDIR`.
+3. `casp14_extend_with_locohd.py` extends the pickled dictionary saved from the previous step with LoCoHD score data.
-5. `casp14_plotting.py` creates CAD-LoCoHD and lDDT-LoCoHD scatter plots.
+4. `casp14_plotting.py` creates CAD-LoCoHD and lDDT-LoCoHD scatter plots.
  Also saves two 2D histograms containing the cumulative results of the scatter plots.
- Constants to set, again, are `PREDICTOR_KEY` and `WORKDIR`.
-6. `casp14_statistics.py` creates and saves a dictionary (again, in a pickled format) containing statistics about the score calculations.
+5. `casp14_statistics.py` creates and saves a dictionary (again, in a pickled format) containing statistics about the score calculations.
  A schema for the pickled dictionary can be seen below.
  Under the key `"median_summary"` the statistics for the per-residue median values can be seen.